ZYTO Scan & Treatment Reviews: The Good, The Bad & The Ugly

 ZYTO scans are very good at some things.
 In my experience, ZYTO is great at:

 - Mineral & Vitamin Deficiencies – ZYTO often finds our vitamin & mineral deficiencies before they become an issue.
 This is especially useful to monitor during chelation.
 ZYTO scans can show that chelating agents are pulling out vital nutrients instead of metals and toxins.
-Then one knows it is time to take a break and let metals re-distribute.
-Some examples of mineral and vitamin issues found in ZYTO scans are: Needs more Vitamin C, Needs more Vitamin D, needs selenium, needs molybdenum, need to back off on magnesium, etc.
+Then one knows it is time to take a chelation break and let metals re-distribute.
+Some examples of mineral and vitamin issues found in ZYTO scans are: Needs more Vitamin C, Needs more Vitamin D, needs selenium, needs molybdenum, need to back off on magnesium, etc. Unfortunately, ZYTO no longer allows practitioners and users to scan in their own supplements.
+I’m not sure how big the database of ZYTO minerals & vitamins is these days.
+Please fill out the contact form on this site if you have any insight.
+The section Interpreting ZYTO Scan Results shows how we pull this information out of the scan.

 - Methylation supplements